brettz9/atyourcommand/README.md

 the dialog) such as obtaining the current URL, title, content as HTML or text, etc.

+# Todos to organize
+1. Dynamic executable
+1. Make reference to potential use with filebrowser or filebrowser-enhanced links on the currently loaded file (optionally with args)
+1. To handle file:// URLs and c:\ paths that are right-clicked (or currently loaded) to: expose folder (or copy folder/file path), bare execution on desktop or with web app (without specific executable, args, etc.; also provide a prompt), e.g., for executables/batch files, see filebrowser enhanced to-do about splitting off its context menu/add-on bar file:// capabilities into separate add-on.

 # Installation

 Install the bundled XPI file.